 Everything from Cream Cheese, Feta, Mozzarella to Camembert can be recreated using tree nuts combined with herbs.
 Creating nut cheeses is an advanced culinary art, however with patience and practice it is a skill worth learning that promises rich rewards.

-Nut cheeses replace dairy cheese – no cows need to be enslaved – artificially inseminated or have their precious babies taken away to produce milk to make plant-based nut cheeses.
+Nut cheeses replace dairy cheese – no cows need be enslaved – artificially inseminated or have their precious babies taken away to produce milk to make plant-based nut cheeses.

 Raw Nut cheeses are delicious key ingredients in velvety sauces for various dishes, as a spread on sprouted breads & raw seed crackers, or made into a dip to dress salads & seaweed wraps.

 For communitarians transitioning to Living Nutrition in their first year of association, and for those living in cold climates where there are times when quality fruits and greens are in short supply, or else prohibitively expensive, sprouted breads are concessional additions to their diets.

 The grains selected to produce the loaves and crackers are derived from organic sources.
 Sprouted Flour is made from sprouted wheat berries, spelt, amaranth, rye, corn, buckwheat and many more.
 The base of Sprouted Bread is grain that is allowed to sprout and begin to germinate.
 Traditionally the grains were sprouted in the fields, on the stalks before harvesting.
 However modern methods of producing bread, even so-called healthy breads, have lost this step.
 Still, it is easy for those producing living food within Living Kitchens to reinstall this step.